KNowledgeOnWebScale/hedge-spec/examples/README.md

     Is the permission `odrl:assignee ehds:HealthProfessional` enough?

-    Or should the relationship be declared explicitly?
+    Or should the relationship be declared explicitly with a constraint?
 (Current approach)

+    Is it only stated in the policy or both policy & request?
     ```
     odrl:permission [
             ...
             odrl:assignee ex:healthcareProfessional ;
-            dpv:Recipient ex:healthcareProfessional ;
             ... ]
+    odrl:constraint [
+            odrl:leftOperand dpv:Recipient ;
+            odrl:operator odrl:eq ;
+            odrl:rightOperand ex:healthcareProfessional ]
+            ...

     ex:healthcareProfessional a ehds:HealthProfessional ;
         dpv:hasRelationWithDataSubject ex:patient .
     ```

 ### Closed Issues